EndPointCorp/end-point-blog/2013/06/20/debugging-obscure-postgres-problems.html.md

 Why did pg_ctl not return, and not give the expected error?
-The reason is that the strace process adds enough overhead that it takes a lot longer to reach the "too many private dirs demanded" error.
+The reason is that the strace process adds enough overhead that it takes a lot longer to reach the “too many private dirs demanded” error.
 As I suspected this error was related to entering an infinite loop of file openings, that delay makes sense.